zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * WP-Optimize reports which database tables have overhead and wasted spaces also it allows you to shrink and get rid of those wasted spaces.

 * Automatically cleans database every week and respects the "Keeps selected number of weeks data" option.

-= Developers =

-If you interested in the development of this plugin, join with us at our GitLab: https://source.updraftplus.com/team-updraft/wp-optimize/ (but please file all support questions in the wordpress.org system).

 = WP-Optimize Premium =